TwistingTwists/obsidian-tools/Communication.md

  1. inspiring vision,
  2. strong communication skills,
  3. some degree of charisma,
- 4. evidence of execution ability.
+ 4. evidence of execution ability